SumiSastri/dev-blogs/docs/auth/aws-cognito.md

 The user in the user pool can then be assigned an authentication token - to access the information they are authorised to access.
 The token can be set up with an expiration date/ time so that security of access is improved.

 The GUI also allows you to set up AWS-Lambda functions without having to do this programmatically.
 Some of the options are a pre-sign up trigger, post-confirmation trigger, post-authentication trigger.
-Each of these triggers set up a work flow that checks the authenticity of the user and allows them to perform the next step - eg: access information, APIs etc.
+Each of these triggers set up a work flow that checks the authenticity of the user and allows them to perform the next step - eg: access information, Application Programming Interfaces (APIs) etc.

 ## What are AWS-Cognito Identity Pools?